 (2) In subsection (1) —

-“appointed day” means such day as is fixed by the Minister by notice published in the Government Gazette to be the appointed day for the purpose of that subsection.
+appointed day means such day as is fixed by the Minister by notice published in the Government Gazette to be the appointed day for the purpose of that subsection 2.

 7. Application for the grant or renewal of a licence